 Figure 4-30b – Reference model for an MLD for two links

-An MLD supports multiple MAC sublayers, coordinated by an SME.
+An MLD supports multiple MAC functions(#11602), coordinated by an SME.

 The SME maintains the authentication and association states.
 The Authenticator and the MAC-SAP of the AP MLD are identified by the same AP MLD MAC address.
 The Supplicant and the MAC-SAP of the non- AP MLD are identified by the same non-AP MLD MAC address.